snowdj/geocompr/05-geometry-operations.md

 $$

 It rotates points in a counterclockwise direction.
-The rotation matrix could be implemented in R as:
+The rotation matrix can be implemented in R as:
 <!-- https://r-spatial.github.io/sf/articles/sf3.html#affine-transformations -->

 ```r